- Future Students

 135 Martin Hall, Cheney, WA 99004

-Master in School Counseling (MS)
+Master of Science in Counselor Education - School Counseling (MS)

 The Master of Science in Counselor Education: School Counseling emphasis is designed for students wishing preparation as counselors in school settings, primarily public schools.
 The SOC code for this particular occupation is 21-1012.